 The IL-TRM shall list both the real and nominal societal discount rates, as well as the corresponding inflation rate.
 The inflation rate should correspond to the implied rate from the spread of the real and nominal societal discount rates.
 It should be calculated as: Inflation Rate = {(1 + nominal DR)/(1 + real DR)} – 1.
 The IL-TRM should also include the following language: “When discounting nominal data that was adjusted to nominal from original real data using an inflation rate that is different than the IL-TRM inflation rate value, the analyst should first adjust for inflation using the original (non-IL-TRM) value to convert the data back to the appropriate year’s real dollars and then use the real discount rate as specified in the IL-TRM.”
 All prior discount rate and inflation rate information should remain in the IL-TRM as a reference to support any analysis of historic data for which the newest discount rate assumptions would not be appropriate.

+Edits to Policy Manual Section 8 were made in 2023.
+This Section 8 is applicable for the 2023 Program Year.

 Section 9: Uniform Methods Project and Evaluation Consistency